Fred Kummerow: Career

 Kummerow researched lipids at Kansas State University during and after World War II.
 He won a contract from the U.S. Army Quartermaster Corps to investigate methods of preventing frozen turkeys and chickens from tasting rancid.
 Ultimately, "a simple change in the poultry feed solved the problem, making possible the sale of frozen poultry in grocery stores."
 The feed change was from linseed to corn.

 During his early career, Kummerow participated in developing a cure for pellagra through enrichment of grits with niacin.
 Pellagra was a chronic disease affecting millions with inadequate diets, mostly in the southern U.S., and having a death toll of 100,000 between 1900 and 1940.

 In 1950, Kummerow joined the staff of the University of Illinois, where he remained throughout the rest of his life.
 His research, funded by National Institutes of Health grants, focused on heart disease, until shortly before his death.
 His research led to the discovery of the link between trans fats and cardiac disease.
 As a researcher during the Cold War, Kummerow traveled widely in Soviet bloc countries to speak with scientists, reporting back to the State Department on what he had learned.
 He turned his attention to Parkinson's and Alzheimer's in 2013.

 Kummerow authored at least 460 journal articles over the course of his career.
 He published the first paper suggesting a connection between trans fats and heart disease in 1957.
-The article, which appeared in Science, did not meet with widespread acceptance initially and even received scornful disdain from some associated with the food industry.
-It took decades before the link between trans fat-consumption and heart disease was fully accepted.
+The article, which appeared in Science, was not met with widespread acceptance initially and even received scornful disdain from some associated with the food industry.
+It took decades before the link between trans fat consumption and heart disease was fully accepted.
 Kummerow's work, however, helped to cement the inclusion of trans fats into the Nurses' Health Study.
 The results of that study further confirmed the link.
 He also helped discover that it is oxidized cholesterol (oxysterols), rather than the cholesterol, that causes heart disease.